Python-Test-Engineer/iwswordpress/README.md

 These are projects that have detailed README files with videos to explain and demonstrate the project.

 - :heavy_check_mark: https://wp-forms.co.uk explores using forms as conversations with users and how we can ensure tight client-side validation and helpful UI to create the best possible experience for the user to communicate two-ways with the site
-- https://3Dwp.co.uk explores using 3D in WordPress as well as 2D animations using plain JS and animation libararies such as Anime.js and GSAP.
-(Just starting...!)

 ###  Work tools

-- VSCode, Github, NPM, Postman, Prettier, Tailwind CSS.
+- VSCode, Github, NPM, Postman, Prettier, Linux

 ###  Outside interests